Call us today

 Alprazolam, better known by its brand name Xanax, is a commonly prescribed anxiolytic medication.
 Alprazolam is a fast onset, short-acting medication used for the treatment of anxiety and panic disorders.
-It is in the benzodiazepine class of medications and exerts its effects by inhibiting certain types of brain activity to decrease anxiety.1 It is among the most commonly prescribed psychotropic medications in the United States.2

 Although Xanax is a commonly prescribed medication, it does have some fairly well-known side effects, even when used as prescribed.
 These effects may include:1,6

 The incidence and magnitude of some of the effects may be greater with misuse.
 Very serious side effects that may be more likely when the drug is misused include:1,6,7